Sebastian Kurz resigns as Austrian chancellor amid corruption inquiry

 A political crisis was sparked on Wednesday when police raided government offices and the party headquarters, with state prosecutors naming Mr Kurz and nine others as suspects in an anti-corruption probe.

-He and his close associates are accused of a plot while he was foreign leader in 2016 to use public money as a bribe to ensure favourable media coverage and “finance partially manipulated opinion polls that served an exclusively party political interest” opinion polls.
+He and his close associates are accused, “with different levels of involvement”, of a plot between 2016 and 2018 to use public money as a bribe to ensure favourable media coverage and “finance partially manipulated opinion polls that served an exclusively party political interest”.

-His coalition partners in the Austrian Green Party began talks on Friday with the country’s three opposition parties, which have all demanded that he step down.
+But his coalition partners in the Austrian Green Party began talks on Friday with the country’s three opposition parties, which all demanded that he step down and had planned to bring a no-confidence motion against him on Tuesday.

-Mr Kurz has proposed foreign minister Alexander Schallenberg as his replacement.
+Mr Kurz proposed foreign minister Alexander Schallenberg as his replacement on Saturday.

 Austria’s vice-chancellor Werner Kogler, who leads the Green Party, said Mr Kurz’s resignation was “the right step for future government work”, adding that he has a “very constructive” working relationship with Mr Schallenberg.